CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/development-tools/Configuration/debugging-configuration.md

 ---

-## Debugging Web Plugins with AppEngine
+## Debugging Web Plugins with CompuTec AppEngine

 Prepare a `launchSettings.json` file for debugging web plugins.